jiriklepl/noarr-mpi/README.md

 ### Slurm

-To run the same experiment on a Slurm cluster (such as <https://gitlab.mff.cuni.cz/mff/hpc/clusters>), modify the command as follows:
+To run the same experiment on a Slurm cluster (such as <https://gitlab.mff.cuni.cz/mff/hpc/clusters>), modify the command as follows (replace `YOUR_ACCOUNT` and `YOUR_PARTITION` with your Slurm account and partition):

 ```bash
 USE_SLURM=1 NUM_NODES=4 NUM_TASKS=64 ACCOUNT=YOUR_ACCOUNT PARTITION=YOUR_PARTITION ./compare.sh
 ```

+[data/compare-example-slurm.csv](data/compare-example-slurm.csv) shows a possible output of the script when run on a Slurm cluster with the specified parameters.

 ### Single run